romankor/swc-hh-convert/README.md

 swc-hh-convert
 ==============

-Seals With Clubs (Bitcoin Poker) Hand History Converter to Full-Tilt Format
+Taken from Seals with Clubs ( but fits a lot of web poker platforms)  Hand History Converter to Full-Tilt Format

 Requirements: nodejs